Lotus Coffman: Early career

+Presidency

 Lotus Coffman, left, is congratulated by Governor J. A. O. Preus, center, and Minneapolis Mayor J. E. Meyers on his inauguration.

-He started at the University of Minnesota with a $12,000 annual salary.
+Coffman started at the University of Minnesota with a $12,000 annual salary.
 The university then had 8,200 students on campus.
 At the time, the university spent $6.5 million annually on the maintenance of the campus.
 The School of Education enrolled 600 and had 50 faculty members.
 The Music School building was under construction in 1920.
 After 10 years as president, the university's property values had increased more than 100%; the budget increased 68%; enrollment increased 60% in undergraduate classes and over 100% in graduate studies; staff increased from 479 to 825 with 25% having the rank of professor—becoming the third largest university in the U.S. During Coffman's time the Memorial Stadium was built, Northrop Auditorium and the Walter Library were added; and the Mayo brothers (Wm J. & Charles H.) gave the university $2 million for endowment of the Mayo Foundation for Graduate Medical Study and Research.

+In March 1923, Coffman received a resolution from multiple Presbyterian ministers in Minneapolis, advocating for him to search and remove textbooks with teachings including evolution.
+This resolution was part of a larger movement on the part of William Bell Riley and the Anti-Evolution League of America to censor education on evolution.
+In April, the Anti-Evolution League threatened legal action against the university if the four books it named were not removed, although no prosecution was pursued.

 Coffman's watch on the university included vigorous surveillance of alleged campus "radicalism," the number of Jewish students admitted to the university, and determined promotion of racial segregation in the university's dormitories.
 Black students mistakenly placed in university dormitories at admission were forced to leave, often after just one night's residence.
 Coffman rejected student protests.
 Despite a student-led substantial report comparing the university's segregated housing with integrated housing at other universities, Coffman insisted that "the races have never lived together nor have they ever sought to live together."
 Coffman's administrators compiled lists of "radical leaders" and numerical counts of Jewish and Black students who had been admitted to the university, practices that continued throughout Coffman's presidency.
 University housing was integrated in 1938 only when the historian Guy Stanton Ford succeeded Coffman as president after Coffman's death.
 Housing segregation was briefly reintroduced when Walter Coffey succeeded Ford as president in 1941, but protests forced Coffey to abandon the attempt.

 After a year's leave of absence due to a heart attack at his summer home in Battle Lake, Minnesota, in July 1937, he resumed his job in July 1938.